 During Day 1, we took advantage of Camp Ocean (kids's club) Open House hours and went on a tour at the complimentary kids' clubs on our cruise ship.
 I imagine all of the kids clubs on Carnivals are very similar so even if you're not on the Carnival Radiance Ship, other Carnivals may have their kids' clubs look very familiar to this one.
 I highly suggest checking out the Open House on Day 1 if you have kids as it's the only time parents and other adults can come in and take a look.
 Otherwise, it's a closed facility for safety reasons and only kids and Carnival staff could go in and out of it.
 I was very impressed with the kids' clubs decor.
 My kids were both under 12 years old so they got to go to Camp Ocean and enjoy their activities every day.
 Kids between 12 - 14 years old have a separate area on the same floor called the Circle "C" room, which I think is fantastic that they have a designated area for that age group.
 See the pictures of Camp Ocean and Circle "C" rooms below.

-Camp Ocean is blue from top to bottom and really makes you feel like you're in the middle of the ocean with their sea theme.
+Camp Ocean is blue from top to bottom and really sets a wonderful mood with their sea theme.
 Circle "C" is more sophisticated and has a lot of screens for video game play.
 Checking kids in at these clubs are free during designated hours.
 If kids' who are 11 years old and under would like to stay past 10PM, the parents just have to pay an extra fee by the hour; up to 1AM when they close.
 There is also a designated area for kids between 15 - 17 years old but I didn't check that area out.
 When my kids get that big in the future and we go on another Carnival Cruise, I'll definitely make sure to look for it.
 The kids' clubs have a daily itinerary with planned activities like crafts, dance parties and games.
 We only utilized Camp Ocean in the evenings after having our family dinner so that the kids can enjoy organized kids activities while the parents enjoy the 18+ activities on the ship that starts happening later in the night.
-The kids both enjoyed going to Camp Ocean every late evening and they started to recognizing other kids around the ship who attended around the same time after awhile.
-I really thought their Dr. Seuss focus for story times and activities is really neat as well!
+The kids both enjoyed going to Camp Ocean every late evening and after a few days, they started to recognize other kids around the ship who attended around the same time.
+I really thought their Dr. Seuss focus for story times and activities was really neat as well!
 Press play in the video below to see a video of Camp Ocean that I took during Open House.

 Birthday Dinner at Sunset Dining Room

 After a wonderful dinner service, we came back to our room and found a cute towel monkey art waiting for us, and that the attendant had pulled the trundle bed into our suite because we have 4 sleepers.
-He had checked with us a few hours before to make sure that we wanted that because it'll make it more crowded in the stateroom and we were definitely fine with it.
+He had checked with us a few hours before to make sure that we wanted that because the trundle bed crowds our stateroom and we were definitely fine with it.

 Then, it was time for the kids' evening kids' club activities that started at 7PM that night, so we went to the 12th floor to find Camp Ocean and checked both of our kids in.
 It's a closed club so only the kids are allowed to enter and leave their door.
 No other adults besides for the youth staff, who work there, are allowed to walk through the door, which gave me peace of mind.
 After dropping them off, my husband and I went to the Trivia Night event for a bit and then, headed to the Piano Bar.